rbc-web/ReactSetup/docs/diy-setup.md

   "buildFront": "webpack --config ./webpack.config.js" },
 ```
-You don't have to use `"BuildFront"` as the name, and can change it to your choice.
+You can change the name of the script but be consistent afterwards.

 1. Run the command
   ```Shell Session